D15k/PlasmaSim/README.md

 + Scipy
 + Matplotlib

-It is also possible to do: '''bash pip install -r requirements.txt'''
+It is also possible to do:
+'''bash
+pip install -r requirements.txt
+'''

-##🟧 Repository content
+## 🟧 Repository content

 + Benchmark :                       Scripts used to perform the error benchmark between Python and Matlab
 + ClusterSpeedTest :                Acceleration test scripts performed on GPU cluster and results